Victim of Financial Fraud? Call Now

 • Gross negligence and other negligence

 On June 3, 2022, investors named Peter Po in yet another GWG L bond dispute, involving allegations of breach of contract, failure to supervise, and suitability.
-The investor is seeking $878,955.
+The dispute was settled for $235,000.

 FINRA Rule 2010